 How to Find Your Target Audience on Social Media

-Finding and putting your target social media audience to work can be a challenge in itself - especially if you haven’t given it much thought before!
+Finding your target audience can be a challenge, especially if you haven’t given it much thought before!
 Here are some simple strategies and tools you can use to get started.

-Define your target audience and compare that to your existing customers and social audience
+1. Define your target audience and compare that to your existing audience

 Once you have that down, check out your current customers.
-For online-based companies, or companies with a strong web presence, use an analytics tracker like Google Analytics to see what demographics are visiting your site.
-For brick and mortar companies, do some first hand research, by visiting the store, and examining sales data.
+For online-based companies or companies with a strong web presence, use an analytics tracker like Google Analytics to see what customers are visiting your site.
+For brick-and-mortar companies, do some first-hand research by visiting the store and examining sales data.

 Then go to your social channels.
-Using their own analytics platforms, or an aggregate platform like Sprout Social, to see who is visiting your social media accounts.
+Using their analytics platforms or an aggregate platform like Sprout Social, you can see who's visiting your social media accounts.
 See where your target audience overlaps with existing customers and social audiences.

 Your target audience might not be on the same platforms as your brand.
-A lot of brands have Facebook pages, but that might not make sense if your target audience is made up of 18-20 year olds.
-You might have a TikTok, but similarly, that wouldn’t be the place to reach 50-55 year olds.
+Many brands have Facebook pages, but that might not make sense if your target audience is 18-20-year-olds.
+You might have a TikTok, but similarly, that wouldn’t be the place to reach 50-55-year-olds.

-You could also explore a tool like Sparktoro, that takes something your audience is already interested in, like “Beyonce”, and populates a list of what your audience is likely to be reading, watching, listening, and following, along with the platforms they’re likely to use.
+You could also explore a tool like Sparktoro, which takes something your audience is already interested in, like “Beyonce," and populates a list of what your audience is likely to be reading, watching, listening to, and following, along with the platforms they’re likely to use.
+Cool, right?

-Find out what people are saying about your brand.
+3. Find out what people are saying about your brand

-Once you have your audience outlined, you want to know what they, and other people, are saying about your brand.
+Once you have your audience outlined, you want to know what they and others are saying about your brand.
 The first step here is to Google your brand.
 What comes up?
 What doesn’t come up?
-Then Google your key leadership members, spokespeople, or influencers.
+Then, Google your key leadership members, spokespeople, or influencers.
 What comes up for them?